4: Return to work

 - Asking to be kept up to date with what's happening at work; and

-- Agreeing on what details of your illness or disability can be shared with your colleagues and what should be kept confidential.
+- Agreeing on what details of your illness or can be shared with your colleagues and what should be kept confidential.

-Overall, your active participation in the return-to-work process and staying motivated to get back to work as soon as advisable, are important factors in the success of your return.
+Overall, your active participation in the process and staying motivated to get back to work as soon as advisable, are important factors in the success of your return.